Machigatta/discourse-AnimeAndManga-onebox/README.md

 # discourse-kokoro-box

-This plugin for Discourse extends Onebox to add support for properly embedding Anime- and Manga-Links in Discourse posts.
-Using the base attributes:
+This plugin for Discourse uses the discourse-api to decorate the cooked-posts.
+Primary usage is for properly embedding Anime- and Manga-Links in Discourse posts and parsing them into better looking iframes.
+Using these base attributes:

 #### Anime:
 - Episodes